 In 1992 Jeanette continued her studies in jewellery and silversmithing at the world’s most influential postgraduate art and design school, the Royal College of Art in London (student of Prof. David Watkins, Michael Rowe, Werner Bunck, Prof. Hans Stofer and Onno Boekhoudt).
 In 1993 she graduated with a Master of Arts degree.

 This was followed by a master class/residential course in low relief chasing with one of the UK’s leading silversmiths Rod Kelly at the Bishopsland Educational Trust.

 In 1993 Jeanette was awarded a prestigious business grant from the Craft Council to establish her own central London studio at 401½ Workshops in Battersea, London.

 In 1996 Jeanette moved to Melbourne, Australia and settled on the edge of the Yarra Valley.
 Here she completed a 3-year artists residency at Clifton Pugh’s Dunmoochin in Cottles Bridge.
 In 2011 she moved her workshop to the renowned artists colony of Montsalvat, where she set up her studio and the Jewellery Making School and where she still works today.

 Jeanette has been designing and making unique hand made jewellery for over 30 years, selling and exhibiting at leading venues and galleries throughout the world, such as The V&A, Gallery Marzee, eg etal and Studio Ingot.
-She currently works to commission, supplies leading galleries and teaches silver jewellery making classes from her studio at Montsalvat Arts Centre in Melbourne.
+She currently works to commission, supplies leading galleries and teaches jewellery making classes from her studio at Montsalvat Arts Centre in Melbourne.